Nursing Instructor Jobs at University of Kansas Medical Center with Visa Sponsorship

 Which visa types does KUMC commonly use for Nursing Instructor roles?

-KUMC sponsors several visa categories for Nursing Instructors, including H-1B, TN (for Canadian and Mexican nationals whose nursing specialty qualifies under USMCA), J-1 for exchange visitors in academic settings, and F-1 OPT or CPT for recent graduates.
+KUMC sponsors several visa categories for Nursing Instructors, including H-1B, TN visa (for Canadian and Mexican nationals whose nursing specialty qualifies under USMCA), J-1 visa for exchange visitors in academic settings, and F-1 OPT or CPT for recent graduates.
 For permanent residence, KUMC has sponsored EB-2 and EB-3 Green Card petitions, with the pathway depending on the candidate's degree level and the role's requirements.

 What qualifications does KUMC expect for Nursing Instructor positions?